The Village (2004) - Review

 TL;DR (Conclusion)

 If you saw The Village when it first came out and were disappointed by it, I can understand why.
 The twist is stupid, poorly thought out, and overshadows a lot of the film and its reputation.
-That being said, however, I think the sum of its parts make up for that failure.
+That being said, however, I think the sum of its parts makes up for that failure.
 Having watched it for the first time with complete knowledge of the twist at the end, I was able to enjoy the different pieces of the film that made it more unique and fulfilling.
 Great music, a great cast, some genuinely tense atmosphere, an interesting color palette, and attention to detail in the cinematography all work well together to tell a compelling story that just happens to be overburdened by a really stupid plot twist.
-If you are able to isolate and remove your bias towards that twist, you may be able to enjoy The Village like I did.
+If you are able to isolate and remove your bias towards that twist, you may be able to enjoy The Village as I did.